The Power of Future Thinking

 I reference this rock because the concept of vision is not something that comes naturally to everyone.
 Especially people who tend to focus on executing and operations -- they are generally concerned about delivering excellence now, let alone the future.
 And until I started considering the concept of vision on a deeper level, it was often something I neglected to engage in effectively.

 When answering the question, where do you see yourself in 5 years, some of you may have a very detailed and confident answer.
 You know what you want, and you're going to get it.
 But in many cases, people become overwhelmed by this type of question.
 How am I supposed to know what I want when I'm still trying to figure it, and myself, out?

 But here's the thing.
 In the business world, we often talk about vision as something one needs to have.
 Or possess.
 Or the leader of the company is the "visionary."
 While others help execute towards that vision.
-And while in almost every instance having a vision is beneficial (absolutely!), having a vision and partaking in the exercise of “visioning” is different.

 Another misconception about vision is that it has to solely relate to your company or business.
 But if we take this idea of preferred future state at face value, then we're really talking about vision as an exercise to help take our mind from Point A to Point B (current state to a preferred state).
 This is where I want to be.
 Whether it's my company, my relationships, my health, my feelings, or even my daily activities.

 Helping someone paint her vision can be as empowering as it gets.
 Because at its core, when you ask someone to partake in this exercise you're focused on the individual.
 Her wants and needs.
 What is the situation you want to see?
 Vs. what actually is?

 By nature, we get this.
 Science tells us that we have biological circuits that set in motion when we imagine our future.
 I'll spare you the details.
 But in essence, the vision is coming directly from that individual.
 She owns it.
 She wants it.
 She taps into the inner core, and aligns with what it is she wants to see.